How Much Can I Get in a Rear-End Collision Settlement?

 - Radiating pain down your arm;

 - Limited range of motion in your shoulder;

 - Clicking or popping sound when you move the painful shoulder;

 - Struggling to raise your arm above your head;

 - Neck or upper back pain; and

 - Severe or sudden pain on the outer side of your shoulder.

 Your back and neck pain may only be soft tissue damage, or there could be something more serious going on.
 Having x-rays and even MRIs may be necessary to determine the extent of your injuries.

 Spinal injuries may be severe and cause pinch nerves, leaving you in excruciating pain and unable to walk.
 If conservative treatment options fail, you may need steroid injections or even surgery.

-How Does the Type of Injury Sustained Impact the Amount of the Settlement?
+How Does the Type of Injury Sustained in a Rear-End Accident Impact the Amount of the Settlement?